[June 29, 2022: There have been some changes made to this post. For more information, read the Editors’ notes at the bottom of the post. Editors.]

 When justice, mercy and kindness override the duty to be truthful — biblical examples

 First, a little note about interpreting the Bible.
-When we read biblical narratives — the stories of what happened to various bible characters — we cannot automatically infer ethical rules from how the characters behaved.
-For example, Noah believed God and obeyed him in building the ark, and he managed superbly under God’s guidance thoughout the great flood.
+When we read biblical narratives — the stories of what happened to various Bible characters — we cannot automatically infer ethical rules from how the characters behaved.
+For example, Noah believed God and obeyed Him in building the ark, and he managed superbly under God’s guidance throughout the great flood.
 We may take Noah’s example as a good one in his belief, obedience and leadership.
 But we wouldn’t say that Noah’s becoming drunk after the flood is something we should emulate!

 It is not wrong for a nation to have a secret intelligence service whereby it spies on its enemies in order to protect its citizens and safeguard its national integrity.
 Nor is it wrong for police services to use under-cover cops to surveil and rout out criminal gangs or networks of pedophiles.
 In fact, when trying to protect the vulnerable from evildoers, it is not only legitimate to use some of the evildoers’ covert and devious tactics, it is often the only way to gather enough information about them to stop them from further harming innocent people.2

 - God told Moses to send twelve men to spy out the land of Canaan.
-(Num.
-13:1)
+(Numbers 13:1-2)

-- Joshua sent two spies to do reconaissance of the promised land and the city of Jericho.
+- Joshua sent two spies to do reconnaissance of the Promised Land and the city of Jericho.
 (Joshua 2)

 - When Absalom had committed treason and illegitimately taken the throne from his father, David sent Hushai to spy in Absalom’s court, instructing him to use the priests Zadok and Abiathar and their two sons to secretly relay the information back to David.
 (2 Sam 15:32-37) And when Hushia got to Absalom’s court, he dishonestly and obsequiously flattered Absalom in order to win his trust.
 (2 Sam 16:15-19)